-As more countries recognize Alzheimer’s disease and other dementias as a public health crisis, we looked at how several countries approach dementia care and how they’re preparing for a growing population of people who have age-related cognitive impairment.
+The Alzheimer’s Disease International (ADI) organization is calling on more countries to recognize Alzheimer’s disease and other dementias as a public health crisis today, so we are taking a look at how several different countries approach dementia care and are sharing how they’re preparing for a growing population of people who have age-related cognitive impairment.

 Belgium: Dementia Friendly Cities

 One interesting effort is taking place in the Belgian city of Bruges, where a number of measures have been put in place to make the city safe and welcoming for people with dementia.